Admire three castles and a well-preserved village on this adventure through the sights and stories of Outlander.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old).

-You leave Glasgow and begin following the trail of the best-known film locations featured in the Outlander TV Series.
+We leave Glasgow and begin to follow the trail of the best-known film locations featured in the Outlander TV Series.

-You journey past Stirling Castle and the Wallace Monument to Doune Castle, or as it’s called in Outlander, Castle Leoch.
+The journey takes you past Stirling Castle and the Wallace Monument to Doune Castle*, or as it’s called in Outlander, Castle Leoch.
 This formidable building gives you an insight into the living conditions of a Scottish earl in the 14th century.
 You can also listen to an excellent audio guide about how this castle was used as a filming location for Monty Python and the Holy Grail.

-Heading north, your next stop is the small town of Falkland to relive the first scenes of the show, where Falkland substitutes 1940’s Inverness.
-See if you can recognize the familiar sights such as Mrs. Baird’s Guesthouses and the Bruce Fountain.
+Heading north, we stop for lunch at the small town of Falkland to relive the first scenes of the show, where Falkland represents 1940’s Inverness.
+See if you can recognise the familiar sights such as Mrs Baird’s Guesthouses and the Bruce Fountain.

 The UK and Ireland's historic city centres are full of narrow streets and winding roads.
 So, to speed up your departure, we only pick up from our central meeting points.
 What's more is leaving the city using the most direct route also reduces the carbon footprint of our tours.